iSchomer/Dualfoil_Storage_Device/user_guide.md

 + Include only the current leg that will be started / continued,
 + For updating `tt(i)`:
   + When running in terms of time, `tt(i)` will represent desired endtime, not additional length of simulation runtime
-  + When runing in terms of cutoff voltage, set `tt(i)` to the new desired cuttoff voltage
+  + When running in terms of cutoff voltage, set `tt(i)` to the new desired cuttoff voltage
   + If an input file has a two or more legs, `tt(i)` for the second leg and beyond will represent additional length of runtime, not endtime
 + After a simulation, the total runtime can be found as the second number on the first line of `df_restart.dat`
 ---